mojochao/npm-mode/README.md

 ## Acknowledgements

 This repo is a rewrite of a fork of https://github.com/AlexChesters/emacs-npm, and its history has been preserved.
-Many thanks to Alex for his creation.
+Many thanks to Alex for his contribution.